 The Lord’s Resistance Army has expanded its operations from northern Uganda into the DRC.
 The LRA is notorious for kidnapping children, forcing them to kill and maim innocent victims, and enslaving young girls as concubines.
 Attacks by the LRA are currently spreading fear and the threat of famine through northeast DRC as the LRA extends its abduction and terror raids across the region.
 New conflicts between the LRA and FARDC have left thousands of civilians dead.

-It is estimated that 5,400,000 have died as a result of the conflict, and an estimated 45,000 more die each month.
+It is estimated that over 6 million have died as a result of the conflict, and an estimated 45,000 more die each month, as of 2008.
 The death toll is due to widespread disease and famine; reports indicate that almost half of the individuals who have died are children under the age of 5.

 The long and brutal conflict in the DRC has caused massive suffering for civilians, with estimates of millions dead either directly or indirectly as a result of the fighting.
 There have been frequent reports of weapon bearers killing civilians, and destroying property.